Díaz comes through again, Rox rally for 3-2 win over Cards

-DENVER (AP) — Elías Díaz delivered a two-out run-scoring single in the ninth on an afternoon Germán Márquez struck out 11 and was picked for his first All-Star team, helping the Colorado Rockies rally for a 3-2 win Sunday over the St. Louis Cardinals.
+Elías Díaz delivered a two-out run-scoring single in the ninth on an afternoon Márquez struck out 11 and was picked for his first All-Star team, helping the Rockies rally for a 3-2 win Sunday over the St. Louis Cardinals.

+“A very emotional moment,” Márquez said through a translator of being an All-Star.
+“Very grateful.”

+The fans showed their appreciation with a standing ovation for Márquez late in the game.

-Díaz sent a 3-2 pitch from All-Star closer Alex Reyes (5-3) into left and Josh Fuentes, who had reached on a single, beat the throw home with a head-first dive.
+Díaz sent a 3-2 pitch from All-Star closer Alex Reyes (5-3) into left and Joshua Fuentes, who had reached on a single and advanced on a wild pitch, beat the throw home with a head-first dive.

-As the crowd cheered, Díaz was mobbed in the outfield by teammates as the Rockies won for the third time in four games against St. Louis.
+It got real loud, real fast.
+Díaz was mobbed in the outfield by teammates as the Rockies won for the third time in four games against St. Louis.
 Díaz also lifted the Rockies with a three-run homer in the ninth on Thursday.

+“It’s huge to take three out of four against a good caliber team like that,” said Márquez, who went six efficient innings in the no decision.

 Trevor Story tied the game at 2-apiece with a sacrifice fly in the eighth.
 Story added a solo homer in the first.